deepanjan1011/Xpenso/README.md

-# 🐾  Personal Finance Manager - Take Control of Your Finances! 🐾
+# 🐾  AI Powered Personal Finance Manager - Take Control of Your Finances! 🐾